angelosalatino/r-classify/media/readme.md

 This holds the pdf that has been uploaded to the server for the temporary purpose.
+So, that GORBID can process that pdf.